mike-lowski/obsidian-TextFunk/README.md

 4. **Trim Leading and Trailing Spaces**: Removes unnecessary leading and trailing spaces from each line in the selection, or from all lines in the document if nothing is selected.

 ## Limitations:
-It doesn't work with multiple cursors.
+It doesn't work with multiple cursors yet.